 Massei 5759.
 The Vigilante, and Value of a Life

-Moreover, the Torah sets up a “cat and mouse” situation, granting the avenger a license to kill, but then creating a safe-zone to protect the perpetrator?
+Stranger still, the Torah appears to set up a “cat and mouse” situation, granting the avenger a license to kill on the one hand, but then creating a safe-zone to protect the perpetrator?

-Shadal (R. Shmuel David Luzzato) has a fascinating perspective:
+Shadal (R. Shmuel David Luzzato) offers an intriguing perspective:

 In ancient times, before peoples were organized under a king, ministers, judges and officers, every family took revenge against other families, and the closest relative of the dead was responsible to avenge his death.
 The Torah established judges and officers and transferred the responsibilities of avenging [a murder] from ordinary citizens to the authorities.

-Now, in a situation of deliberate murder, it was possible to mollify the avenger by telling him to leave it to the judges to investigate and execute the killer if found guilty of murder.
-However, when the killing was unintentional [and the killer was not to be executed], it was impossible to placate the avenger and have him look on as the individual who killed his father or brother remain unpunished.
+Regarding deliberate murder, it was possible to mollify the avenger by telling him to leave it to the judges to investigate and execute the killer if found guilty of murder.
+However, when the killing was unintentional [because the killer was not to be executed], it was impossible to placate the avenger and have him look on as the individual who killed his father or brother remain unpunished.
 He and his acquaintances would interpret this [inaction] to be proof that he does not love his father or brother, since he does not avenge their death.

 Since it was impossible to totally uproot this mindset [that lack of vengeance implied a lack of care].
 The divine wisdom knew that … it could not prevent all or even most of the avengers from avenging the death of their relatives...Therefore, it left the avenger the right to avenge the killing of his kin but designated places of refuge where the [unintentional] killer could seek protection and in which the avenger is unable to kill him